 We recommend monitoring general trends rather than focusing on individual metrics in a particular measurement’s results.

 Different metrics are accurate and reproducible to different extents.
 Some of them can change pretty easily, affected by even the tiniest fluctuations in your breathing or body position, or such external factors as the time of day.
-That’s why it’s important to pay attention to the big picture, i.e. the Productivity, Energy, and Stress scores, rather than one-time surges or drops in numbers.
+That’s why it’s important to pay attention to the big picture, i.e. Stress, Energy, and Health scores, rather than one-time surges or drops in numbers.

 If you’re concerned with a certain metric being out of the normal range for a while, try to adjust your habits or lifestyle, or think about consulting a healthcare professional.
 And the other way round: if your metrics improve, you’re probably moving in the right direction.